Seti I: Mummy

+Tomb

-Seti's well preserved tomb (KV17) was found in 1817 by Giovanni Battista Belzoni, in the Valley of the Kings; it proved to be the longest at 446 ft and deepest of all the New Kingdom royal tombs.
+Seti's well-preserved tomb (KV17) was found in 1817 by Giovanni Belzoni, in the Valley of the Kings; it proved to be the longest at 446 ft and deepest of all the New Kingdom royal tombs.
 It was also the first tomb to feature decorations (including the Book of the Heavenly Cow) on every passageway and chamber with highly refined bas-reliefs and colorful paintings – fragments of which, including a large column depicting Seti I with the goddess Hathor, can be seen in the National Archaeological Museum, Florence.
 This decorative style set a precedent which was followed in full or in part in the tombs of later New Kingdom kings.
-Seti's mummy itself was discovered by Émil Brugsch on June 6, 1881, in the mummy cache (tomb DB320) at Deir el-Bahri, and has since been kept at the Egyptian Museum in Cairo.
+Seti's mummy itself was discovered by Émile Brugsch on June 6, 1881, in the Royal Cache (tomb DB320) at Deir el-Bahari and has since been kept at the Egyptian Museum in Cairo.

 His huge sarcophagus, carved in one piece and intricately decorated on every surface (including the goddess Nut on the interior base), is in Sir John Soane's Museum.
 Soane bought it for exhibition in his open collection in 1824, when the British Museum refused to pay the £2,000 demanded.
 On its arrival at the museum, the alabaster was pure white and inlaid with blue copper sulphate.
 Years of the London climate and pollution have darkened the alabaster to a buff colour and absorbed moisture has caused the hygroscopic inlay material to fall out and disappear completely.
 A small watercolour nearby records the appearance, as it was.

 The tomb also had an entrance to a secret tunnel hidden behind the sarcophagus, which Belzoni's team estimated to be 100 m long.
 However, the tunnel was not truly excavated until 1961, when a team led by Sheikh Ali Abdel-Rasoul began digging in hopes of discovering a secret burial chamber containing hidden treasures.
 The team failed to follow the original passage in their excavations, and had to call a halt due to instabilities in the tunnel; further issues with permits and finances eventually ended Sheikh Ali's dreams of treasure, though they were at least able to establish that the passage was over 30 m longer than the original estimate.
 In June 2010, a team from Egypt's Ministry of Antiquities led by Dr. Zahi Hawass completed excavation of the tunnel, which had begun again after the discovery in 2007 of a downward-sloping passage beginning approximately 136 m into the previously excavated tunnel.
 After uncovering two separate staircases, they found that the tunnel ran for 174 m in total; unfortunately, the last step seemed to have been abandoned prior to completion and no secret burial chamber was found.